Aeastr/CursorBounds/README.md

 ![Capture Timer Demo](assets/Playground%20CaptureTimer.png)

 The **Capture Timer** tab records cursor positions at a configurable interval, useful for sampling cursor movement over time.

+### Smart Positioning Example (Popup)

+CursorPlayground also features a pop example, while the app is running, pressing the configured keyboard shortcut will display a popup using the smart positioning method (see [Smart Positioning](https://github.com/Aeastr/CursorBounds/wiki/CursorBounds-API)).
+You can customize the keyboard shortcut in the Popup settings tab.

 ---